 If you would like stronger visual feedback you could assign an underglow colour to every layout you create.

-Dygma Raise will have all the classic RGB effects such as: chasing effect, breath, solid color, rainbow and so on.
+Dygma Raise has all the classic RGB effects such as: chasing effect, breath, solid color, rainbow and so on.
 For both the backlight and the underglow.

 Can I disable or lower the intensity of the underglow or backlight with the customization software?